FIXTradingCommunity/fixs-specification/v1-1-RC2/fixs.md

 Out-of-date certificates should not be used or accepted.

-Do not use a pinset for different entities or functions, i.e. for different purposes.
-For example, if Party A connects to parties B and C, try to have different pinsets for the parties.
-Suppose the certificates for Party C are mixed with the certificates for Party B. In that case, it may be possible for Party B to act on behalf of Party C (and likewise for Party C to act on behalf of Party B), which could be a severe breach of security.
+It is not recommended to use a pinset for different entities or functions, i.e. for different purposes.
+For example, if Party A connects to parties B and C, he or she should have different pinsets for the parties.
+Suppose the certificates for Party C are mixed with the certificates for Party B. In that case, it may be possible for Party B to act on behalf of Party C (and likewise for Party C to act on behalf of Party B) when Party A does not take enough care in distinguishing them, which could be a severe breach of security.

 It is important to ensure FIX messages and their content are authorized for the party authenticated at the TLS level or using FIXA.
 For example, it should not be possible for Party B to send messages on behalf of Party C unless it is authorized to do so.